DMKE-Lab/CTEA/README.md

 |15K dense datasets | English&German| EN_ DE_ 15K_V2

-The  datasets can be downloaded from [Baidu Wangpan](https://pan.baidu.com/s/1mYec9tLp9tQpnqx0JsH7xw) (password: 85kq).
+The  datasets can be downloaded from OpenEA.

 ## Experiments